mvo5/unattended-upgrades/README.md

 Unattended upgrades
 ===================

-This script can upgrade packages automatically and unattended.
+This script upgrades packages automatically and unattended.
-However, it is not enabled by default.
-Most users enable it via the Software Sources program (available in System/Administration).

-If you would prefer to enable it from the command line, run "sudo dpkg-reconfigure -plow unattended-upgrades".
+If you would prefer to disable it from the command line, run "sudo dpkg-reconfigure -plow unattended-upgrades".

 It will not install packages that require dependencies that can't be